Daniel 2: kingdoms in advance

 1. Introduction

-In Daniel chapter 2 God gives a prophetic overview of the history of the Bible lands, and their modern successors.
+God does not leave His people in ignorance about events in the world.
+He gave the book of Daniel to reveal what His people would meet down the centuries.
+In Daniel chapter 2, beginning with the kingdom of Babylon God gives a prophetic overview of the ancient kingdoms of the Bible lands and their modern successors.
+The prophecy culminates in the setting up of God's Kingdom.
 Daniel 2 is one of the best known prophecies in the Bible - it is simple, yet profound.

 Daniel 2 lays the foundation for an understanding of the later prophecies contained in the book of Daniel, and as such it is a very important study.